zac-heisey/murray-lampert/_posts/2019-01-02-on-a-budget-remodel-this-not-that.md

 categories:
 - Home Remodeling
 featured-image: https://res.cloudinary.com/zheisey/image/upload/murray-lampert/misc/on-a-budget.jpg
-excerpt: Remodeling on a budget is tough, especially if your goal is to realize a significant return on your investment.
+description: Remodeling on a budget is tough, especially if your goal is to realize a significant return on your investment.
 If your budget is tight and you want to increase the value of your home, we have a few remodeling projects that you should look to first.